Darkus3/learning/go/README.md

 - Modify greet module to generate random message
 - Add multi names handling with "Slice", that are dynamic tables.
 - Use Hash Map to associate greet message with names.
+- Write *Test case* for my module.
+Go make it easy to deploy unit testing with internal tools and stdlib through module *testing*.
+  - TestHelloName := Test return value if a match with original name is found
+  - TestHelloEmpty := Test is error handling works, should fail if Hello return empty string and no error